Syncena/Maven-firmware/README.md

 # Maven-firmware

-Maven WiFi/USB GDB Server Firmware
+Maven/wAVR WiFi and USB Debug Probe Firmware

-The Maven Programmer/Debugger was a small WiFi-enabled in-system programming and debugging device for ARM Cortex-M micro-controllers originally designed by Maverick Embedded Technology Ltd. In early 2022, the decision was made to Open-Source the firmware for the device.
-The hardware design(s) will also release soon.
+The Maven Programmer/Debugger is a small WiFi-enabled in-system programming and debugging device for ARM Cortex-M micro-controllers originally designed by Maverick Embedded Technology Ltd. In early 2022, the decision was made to Open-Source the firmware for the device.
+The hardware design(s) will also released in due course.

 Numerous significant features set Maven apart from other ARM programmers/debuggers:
 - Built-in GDB server accessible over USB or WiFi means Maven works with any host system which can run GDB for ARM.